UWC2-APIDOC/to-do-service-au25/assignments/my-api-example_acharyaveena.md

 ### **Method**: Get

-The GET command retrieves the book with an ID of 1.
+The Get command retrieves the book with an ID of 1.

 ### Get cURL command